wxt-dev/wxt/docs/get-started/installation.md

 # Installation

-Bootstrap a new project or start from scratch.
+Bootstrap a new project, start from scratch, or migrate an existing project.

 :::warning 🚧&ensp;WSL Support
 **_WXT does not support [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) yet_**.
 See [Issue #55](https://github.com/wxt-dev/wxt/issues/55) to track progress.